 6. Under 3’s Eat Free!

-If you’re not on the Disney Dining Plan then character meals and buffets suddenly become a viable option here too, because kids under three eat for free at these locations.
+That’s when character meals and buffets suddenly become a viable option here too, because kids under three eat for free at these locations.
 This comes in handy when they’re already two years old and eating more solid foods and moving away from just milk.

 The downside is that character meals are expensive for adults.
 But crunch your numbers and you may find that at least one character meal or two could come in handy.
 I think it’s better to pay more for that than to pay for some food that your kid won’t eat.
 I especially like to do character meals with this age group, because it knocks out meeting characters and a meal in one go.